-- the reference "PSE22001-10055 #X" (where "X" is the sequential number of the progress payment) - §161 Only completed and accepted deliverables may be invoiced. - The contracting authority disposes of a verification term of thirty days starting on the end date for the services, set in conformity with the modalities in the procurement documents, to carry out the technical acceptance and provisional acceptance formalities and to notify the result to the service provider. - The amount owed to the service provider must be paid within thirty days with effect from the expiry of the verification term or with effect from the day after the last day of the verification term, if this is less than thirty days.
-And provided that the contracting authority possesses, at the same time, the duly established invoice and any other documents that may be required. - When the procurement documents do not provide for any separate debt claim, the invoice will constitute the debt claim. - 8165 No advance may be asked by the contractor and the payment is made after provisional of each service delivery of a same order. - In order for Enabel to obtain the VAT exemption as quickly as possible, the original invoice and all ad hoc documents will be transmitted as soon as possible before provisional acceptance. - 8167 No advance may be asked by the service provider.
+- To: "Enabel, the Belgian Development Agency"; - the statement: 'Certified true and sincere for the amount of EUR (amount in words).' - the reference "PSE22001-10055 #X" (where "X" is the sequential number of the progress payment) - §215 This invoice will be accompanied by a payment request, which will detail the exact items and buildings covered, as well as a sub-total per each category of building (School/VTC/Municipal building). - §216 Only completed and accepted deliverables may be invoiced. - §217 The contracting authority disposes of a verification term of thirty days starting on the end date for the services, set in conformity with the modalities in the procurement documents, to carry out the technical acceptance and provisional acceptance formalities and to notify the result to the service provider. - §218 The amount owed to the service provider must be paid within thirty days with effect from the expiry of the verification term or with effect from the day after the last day of the verification term, if this is less than thirty days.
+And provided that the contracting authority possesses, at the same time, the duly established invoice and any other documents that may be required. - §219 When the procurement documents do not provide for any separate debt claim, the invoice will constitute the debt claim. - §220 No advance may be asked by the contractor and the payment is made after provisional of each service delivery of a same order. - §221 In order for Enabel to obtain the VAT exemption as quickly as possible, the original invoice and all ad hoc documents will be transmitted as soon as possible before provisional acceptance.

+§222 No advance may be asked by the service provider.

-4.16.1 Payments Schedule
+4.17.1 Payments Schedule

-§168 The sequence of payments to the consultant is outlined below.
+§223 The sequence of payments to the consultant is outlined below.

-4.16.1.1 Payments for the Inception Report and Preliminary Assessment
+4.17.1.1 Payments for the Inception Report and Preliminary Assessment

-- During the Inception and Preliminary Assessment Phase, payment will only be made after completion and final acceptance of the Deliverables A, B1 and B2 and B3 (see 5.6.1.3 Deliverables p.
-45 and 5.6.2.3 Deliverables p.46 for more details) for all schools. - The payment of a lump sum amount, with a value as defined as per the prices provided in the financial offer for these two phases shall be made upon submission and approval of the four (4) completed deliverables mentioned above.
+- §224 During the Inception and Preliminary Assessment Phase, payment will only be made after completion and final acceptance of the Deliverables A, and, depending on the lot, deliverable B1, B2 and/or B3 (see 5.6.1.3 Deliverables, p.50 for more details) for all buildings. - §225 The payment of a lump sum amount, with a value as defined as per the prices provided in the financial offer for these two phases shall be made upon submission and approval of the four (4) completed deliverables mentioned above.
 For Items 1 to 4, the unit prices will be multiplied by the actual quantities ordered in the first commencement order.

-4.16.1.2 Payments for the Detailed Assessment
+4.17.1.2 Payments for the Detailed Assessment